72-Year-Old Grandmother Takes the Stage at Taiwan Bodybuilding Competition

 A 72-year-old grandmother has become a sensation after showcasing her impressive muscles at a bodybuilding competition in Taiwan.

-On December 17 (local time), the Hong Kong-based South China Morning Post (SCMP) reported, "Lin Suizi, 72, from Taipei, Taiwan, has become popular online, earning the nickname 'bodybuilder grandmother.'
+On December 17 (local time), the Hong Kong-based South China Morning Post (SCMP) reported, "Lin Suizi, 72, from Taipei, Taiwan, is gaining popularity online as the 'bodybuilder grandmother.'

-According to the report, Lin Suizi recently participated in the 2025 President's Cup Bodybuilding and Fitness Championship.
-She competed in the over-70 category, displaying a solid physique, well-defined muscle lines, and a confident smile.
+According to the report, Lin Suizi recently participated in the '2025 President Cup Bodybuilding·Fitness Championship.'
+She competed in the over-70 category, displaying a well-toned physique, defined muscle lines, and a confident smile.

 Before gaining attention as a bodybuilding athlete, she worked for several years as a diabetes educator at the Minsheng Community Center in Taipei.
-For decades, she advised patients with hypertension and diabetes on the importance of diet and exercise, but many found it difficult to follow her advice due to a lack of time.
+For decades, she advised patients with hypertension and diabetes on the importance of diet and exercise, but many struggled to put this advice into practice, often citing a lack of time.

-In response, Lin Suizi decided to lead by example and show the changes that exercise could bring.
-At the age of 69, she began weight training to personally understand the "resistance exercises" she had been recommending to seniors.
+As a result, Lin Suizi decided to lead by example and show how exercise could bring about change.
+At the age of 69, she began weight training to personally experience the 'resistance exercises' recommended for older adults.

-In 2023, Lin Suizi placed third at the national bodybuilding competition, and the following year, she finished second at the Taiwan Bodybuilding and Fitness Association (TBFA) Championship.
+Lin Suizi placed third in the national bodybuilding competition in 2023 and went on to win second place at the Taiwan Bodybuilding·Fitness Association (TBFA) Championship the following year.

-Weight Training Five Days a Week and a Diet Focused on Whole Foods
+Maintaining Health with Weight Training Five Days a Week and a Natural Food Diet

-She credits her anti-aging secret to regular exercise and healthy eating habits.
-From Monday to Friday, she dedicates the first hour of every morning to weight training, and her diet is primarily composed of low-carbohydrate, whole foods.
-In addition, she continues to engage in various activities such as yoga, social dancing, and painting.
+She credits her anti-aging secrets to regular exercise and healthy eating habits.
+From Monday to Friday, she dedicates the first hour of every morning to weight training, and her diet mainly consists of low-carbohydrate, natural foods.
+In addition, she engages in various activities such as yoga, social dancing, and painting.

-The transformation of Lin Suizi has surprised her family, especially her five grandchildren.
-Lin Suizi shared, "Once, while showering with my grandson, he saw me and exclaimed, 'Invincible Wonder Woman!'"
+Her transformation has surprised her family, especially her five grandchildren.
+Lin Suizi shared, "Once, while showering with my grandson, he saw me and shouted, 'Invincible Wonder Woman!'"

-Lin Suizi's story continues to attract attention online.
+Her story continues to attract attention online.
 One commenter wrote, "I can't believe she's 72.
 She looks at least 20 years younger.
 Sweat is the best anti-aging secret."
-Another commented, "Her grandson could easily boast, 'My grandma is stronger than you.'"
+Another said, "Her grandson can proudly say, 'My grandma is stronger than you.'"

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.